Right to Farm Act can preempt local regulation authority, but not all local regulations

 - The conversion from one or more farm operation activities to other farm operation activities.
 (MCL 286.472(b)(ix))

 However, GAAMPs cover a much larger range of topics and an effort is made to keep GAAMPs up-to-date with the most current science-based best practices for farm operations.
-It is normal, each year, for advisory committees to the Michigan Commission of Agriculture and Rural Development to review each GAAMP and update.
+It is normal, each year, for advisory committees to the Michigan Commission of Agriculture and Rural Development to review and update each GAAMP.
 Usually in January or February of each year, the Commission is adopting updated versions of the GAAMPs.
 Thus, local zoning authorities should expect revisions and changes to GAAMPs each year.
-Bookmarking/Favoriting the webpage where current GAAMPs are made available and regularly checking that webpage is wise.
+Bookmarking the webpage where current GAAMPs are made available and regularly checking that webpage is wise.

-Using this decision tree may help organize the thought process of review to determine what regulations are preempted or not: What sorts of local regulations are preempted by the Right to Farm Act (RTFA) February 13, 2012 (found on Schindler’s Land Use Page).
+Using this decision tree may help organize the thought process of review to determine what regulations are preempted or not: What sorts of local regulations are preempted by the Right to Farm Act (RFTA).

 A further complication is some GAAMPs delegate regulation authority back to the local unit of government (but this too can change from year to year).
 Examples of this include:

-- Municipalities with a population of 100,000 or more in which a zoning ordinance has been enacted to allow for agriculture (that designates existing agricultural operations present as non-conforming uses).
+- Municipalities with a population of 100,000 or more in which a zoning ordinance has been enacted to allow for agriculture (and that designates existing agricultural operations as nonconforming uses).

 - Category 4 sites for livestock operations (in the GAAMP for Site Selection and Odor Control for New and Expanding Livestock Facilities)